zaiisao/Documentation/en/Agora Platform/reseller_console_guide.md

 - Chart description: It shows the total audio duration and the total video duration by default.
 Click the legend below the chart to see the usage chart of SD video, HD video and HDP video.

-	<div class="alert note"> The total video duration is the sum of the SD video duration, HD video duration and HDP video duration.<br><li>SD: Standard definition, with the value range: 16p × 16p, 640p × 360p.<br><li>HD: High definition, with the value range: 640p × 360p, 1280p × 720p.<br><li>HDP: Ultra high-definition, with the value more than 1280p × 720p.</li></br></div>
+	<div class="alert note"> The total video duration is the sum of the SD video duration, HD video duration and HDP video duration.<ul><li>SD: Standard definition, with the value range: 16p × 16p, 640p × 360p.<br><li>HD: High definition, with the value range: 640p × 360p, 1280p × 720p.<br><li>HDP: Ultra high-definition, with the value more than 1280p × 720p.</ul></div>